 - The Academy of Breastfeeding Medicine Issues Guidance on Informal Milk Sharing

 - Where to donate breast milk in Michigan

 Donor Milk for Mothers Living With HIV

 The Breast Milk Initiative: Women living with HIV who have delivered an infant and reside in the state of Michigan are eligible to receive free donor milk from Bronson's Milk Bank.
-Infants are eligible to receive donor breast milk for up to two years of age.
+Infants are eligible to receive donor breast milk for up to one year of age.